TaliyIvanov/Algorithms/README.md

 # About this "Project"
 Hello everyone!!!
-Here I am writing ALgorithms in Python.
+Here I am writing Algorithms in Python.

 ---
 ## Links